-6. Give it some space
+6. Give turkey space to cook

 I always cook turkey directly on the oven rack set over a simmering pan of stock and although it makes for a bit more mess (and some epic gravy) it’s totally worth it to have a perfectly cooked top and bottom.
 If you want to go a tidier route, set your turkey on any kind of rack inside your roasting pan.

-7. Baste, Baste, Baste
+7. Baste, baste, baste

 8. Slow and steady wins the race

 Proper cook time is the most important factor and a turkey can’t be rushed.
 A hotter oven won’t speed up the process, it will just dry out your bird.
 So accept that you’re in it for the long haul and keep your oven to 325F.
 A 13-15 lb, unstuffed bird, should take about 3 1/4 to 3 1/5 hours.

 You don’t want to under- or overcook your turkey, so always insert a thermometer into the thickest part of the thigh and breast.
 You’re looking for it to read 165F.